-By all accounts, Dr. Martin Luther King Jr. was a selfless, humble man whose dynamic leadership, charisma and stirring speeches earned him iconic status.
-He fought vigorously for a cause he held dear without ever raising a fist, even receiving the Nobel Peace Prize in 1964 for his pacifistic activism.
+Dr. Martin Luther King Jr., whose dynamic leadership, charisma and stirring speeches earned him iconic status, devoted the last thirteen years of his short life to the civil rights movement.
+He fought vigorously for the cause he held dear without ever raising a fist, even receiving the Nobel Peace Prize in 1964 for his pacifistic activism.
 And he was a lofty dreamer, whose assassination on a balcony of the Lorraine Motel in Memphis on April 4, 1968, proved to be one of the nation's worst nightmares in a tumultuous era that had already witnessed the social blight of the American South, the start of the controversial Vietnam War, the assassination of President John F. Kennedy and the subsequent counterculture of America's youth.

 Early on, King sensed an innate calling to serve others, but it is doubtful that he could have ever envisioned the capacity in which he would serve.
 In a King biography he penned for the New Georgia Encyclopedia, John A. Kirk, an award-winning author and professor of U. S. History at the University of London (United Kingdom), explained, "King first considered studying medicine or law but decided to major in sociology.
 He ultimately found the call to the ministry irresistible, however."